johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-11-in-defence-of-pull-requests/index.md

 I don't feel the same way; and ended up writing a long screed back to Graeme as to why.
 I thought I'd share it here too, in only slightly refined format:

 > I've seen this idea floating around.
 There is something to be said for low friction contribution for people that you trust.
-For that reason I definitely apply less scrutiny to PRs from people that I know / trust less as compared to people I know / trust more.
+For that reason I definitely apply more scrutiny to PRs from people that I know / trust less as compared to people I know / trust more.
 However, to add a little more nuance.
 Here we go!

 ## Pull Requests provide a moment for contemplation